 Over the past three decades of counseling thousands of patients on nutrition, I have observed that for many people a healthy breakfast or a quick meal seems to be a challenge.
-People are looking for – and need – real energy – blood sugar stability – not the highs and low that can come from the sugar and caffeine cycle.
+People are seeking sustained energy and blood sugar stability–not the highs and low that can come from the sugar and caffeine cycle.

-An option for breakfast or a time when you don’t have the time or interest in sitting down to a proper meal can be having A smoothie.
+An option for breakfast or a time when you don’t have the time or interest in sitting down to a proper meal can be having a nutrient-dense smoothie.

 I have enjoyed many smoothies over the years, and I like experimenting in the kitchen.
 I am often asked for some of my favorite recipes.

 There are many recipes and great ideas in many books and websites.
 I have attempted to write a few recipes myself, and then I realized what was stopping me – I don’t follow recipes – with an Italian background, I find recipes helpful but then I often find myself “doctoring” them up.
 I actually love and have benefited so much from smoothies, so I want to share virtual recipe-free approach.

 If you know the basic “anatomy” of a smoothie, you can enjoy the creativity of making smoothies your way.
 They can be a little different each time.
 Sometimes I am surprised at what I find in my kitchen that I end up putting in the smoothie.
 I often find that I can use some of the fruits and vegetables that might spoil otherwise.